DT16/PRIMO/PRIMO-Scrap/README.md

 # Google Play Store Scraping Automation

-This project automates search queries on the Google Play Store using **SerpApi** and **google_play_scraper**.
+PRIMO-Scrap enables the automation of search queries on the Google Play Store platform using **SerpApi** and **google_play_scraper**.
 The input is a tree structure describing all the queries to be performed.
 The output is a folder containing JSON files with the details of the executed searches and scraped applications.

 ### Prerequisites

-Scraping is performed using **SerpApi**, which allows retrieval of application data from the Google Play Store, and the **google_play_scraper** library to obtain additional app details.
+Scraping is performed using **SerpApi**, which enables the retrieval of application data from the Google Play Store platform, and the **google_play_scraper** library to obtain additional app details.

 #### Using SerpApi
 1. Create an account at [SerpApi](https://serpapi.com/).
 2. Retrieve your personal API key.
-3. Replace this API key in the **`.env`** file or directly inside your code functions (see **search_google_play(query)**) to authenticate your requests.
+3. Replace the API key in the **`.env`** file or directly inside your code functions (see **search_google_play(query)**) to authenticate your requests.

 #### Install Required Libraries